dwallet-labs/dwallet-network/docs/docs/overview.md

 dWallet Network is a [composable modular signature network](core-concepts/composable-modular-networks.md), that was forked from [Sui](https://github.com/MystenLabs/sui), and similarly to Sui it is maintained by a permissionless set of authorities that play a role similar to validators or miners in other blockchain systems.
 Changes that were made to Sui include disabling smart contracts, implementing 2PC-MPC, and using the communication in [Sui's consensus](https://github.com/MystenLabs/sui/tree/main/narwhal) for the MPC protocol between the nodes.

 As a composable modular signature network, dWallets on the dWallet Network are controlled by smart contracts on other L1s and L2s.
 To allow a smart contract on a certain chain to control a dWallet, state proofs for that chain must be available on the dWallet Network in the form of light clients.
-An [Ethereum light client](https://github.com/a16z/helios) will be the first one to be implemented (coming soon), followed by many more to be announced.
+An [Ethereum light client](https://github.com/a16z/helios) and [Sui state proofs](https://github.com/MystenLabs/sui/tree/main/crates/sui-light-client) are the first to be implemented, so builders on Ethereum and Sui will be able to use dWallets as building blocks in their smart contracts, followed by many more network integrations to be announced.

 The dWallet Network has a native token called DWLT that is used (much like Sui) to pay for gas, and is also used as [delegated stake on authorities](https://learn.bybit.com/blockchain/delegated-proof-of-stake-dpos/) within an epoch.
 The voting power of authorities within this epoch is a function of this delegated stake.
 Authorities are periodically reconfigured according to the stake delegated to them.
 In any epoch, the set of authorities is [Byzantine fault tolerant](https://pmg.csail.mit.edu/papers/osdi99.pdf).
 At the end of the epoch, fees collected through all transactions processed are distributed to authorities according to their contribution to the operation of the system.
 Authorities can in turn share some of the fees as rewards to users that delegated stakes to them.